This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 Also supported:

-true, meaning the empty formula, which is always included (subject to the priority gating above).log:notIncludes (constraint)Negation-as-failure version: it succeeds iff log:includes would yield no solutions (under the same scoping rules).
+true, meaning the empty formula, which is always included (subject to the priority gating above).log:notIncludes (test)Negation-as-failure version: it succeeds iff log:includes would yield no solutions (under the same scoping rules).

 WhereFormula in the chosen scope.ValueTemplate and collects the instantiated terms into a list.OutList with that list.OutList is a blank node, Eyeling just checks satisfiable without binding/collecting.This is essentially a list-producing “findall”.